 David’s commentaries have appeared in publications such as the Washington Post, Washington Times, Houston Chronicle, Detroit Free Press, Miami Herald, Philadelphia Inquirer and Orlando Sentinel.
 He has been a guest on the Fox News Channel and One America News.

-Almasi is also co-author, with David Ridenour, of the 1990 book Nicaragua’s Continuing Revolution (Signal Books).
+He is also co-author, with David Ridenour, of the 1990 book Nicaragua’s Continuing Revolution (Signal Books).
 He is the co-author, with Council Nedd II, of Does America Hate God?
 Faith Under Fire (CreateSpace).

-Almasi is a 1989 graduate of Northwestern University, where he earned a Bachelor of Arts degree in Political Science with a specialization in both American government and comparative political systems.
+David is a 1989 graduate of Northwestern University, where he earned a Bachelor of Arts degree in political science with a specialization in both American government and comparative political systems.
 He was a recipient of the Evans Scholarship, which is awarded to golf caddies with a “strong caddie record, excellent grades, outstanding character and demonstrated financial need.”

 A Woman on the $20 Bill?
 Make Her an Entrepreneur (April 2015)

 Jesse Jackson Outrage Strategy: No Dough, No Go?
 (June 2008)

 Tom Joyner Tunes Out Health Concerns (November 2004)